dustalov/evalica/README.md

 ## Crowd-Kit

-Users of the [Crowd-Kit](https://github.com/Toloka/crowd-kit) library can easily switch to Evalica by replacing their `label` item references with the corresponding `Winner` values.
+Users of the [Crowd-Kit](https://github.com/Toloka/crowd-kit) library can easily switch to Evalica by replacing their `label` item references with the corresponding `Winner` values, enjoying the faster and cleaner code.

 ```python
 >>> import pandas as pd